RV Vityaz (1939): History

-Vityaz had Vladivostock as her port of registry.
+Vityaz had Vladivostok as her port of registry.
 She made 65 voyages covering 800,000 nmi.
 In August 1957, She measured the depth of the Mariana Trench at 11022 m.
 On 29 May 1958, Vityaz was 2000 nmi west of the Marshall Islands when she detected radioactivity in rainfall at levels that were harmful to human health (see Operation Hardtack I).
 On 7 November 1960, Vityaz was reported to have been buzzed in the Arabian Sea by a Grumman S-2F Tracker from USS Essex.
 The United States Navy denied that the aircraft was buzzing the ship, but merely establishing her identity.
 With their introduction in the 1960s, Vityaz was allocated the IMO Number 5382609.

 Scientists on board Vityaz discovered 1,176 new species of marine plants and animals.
 During her time as a research ship, Vityaz visited 49 countries and acted as a goodwill ambassador for the Soviet Union.
 Notable people who visited her include Jacques Cousteau and Thor Heyerdal.
 Vityaz made her final voyage around Europe and was retired on 22 April 1979.
 She was then laid up in the Pregol River.
 In 1982, she was preserved as a museum ship at Leningrad.
 In 1988, she was moved to the Yantar Shipyard, Kaliningrad, where she was repaired and rebuilt for use as a museum ship.
 In 1994, she was moved to the Museum of World Oceans, Kaliningrad, which was established in 1990.
 Vityaz is claimed to be the largest research vessel to have been preserved.